 In vSphere Client 6.7 Update 1, when browsing the inventory of the virtual machines, if you right-click and select Configure Protection or select Configure Migration, the corresponding wizards do not open.

-Workaround: To verify that the DNS configuration is applied, open an SSH session to the appliance and run the following command
+To verify that the DNS configuration is correct, open an SSH session to the appliance and check the DNS entries in the

 - Cannot modify the domain name by using the service management interface